Quilting Tools Include Tobacco for Pouncing

 You can audition your fabric pieces side by side to get a feel for how they will look in the finished quilt.
 Then make changes before you sew.

-The design wall will also help you keep track of where you are in the assembly process.
+The quilt design wall will also help you keep track of where you are in the assembly process.

-Making a design wall frame is not hard and cheaper than purchasing one.
+Making a quilt design wall frame is not hard and cheaper than purchasing one.
 It can be permanent, portable or temporary in order to fit your sewing space.

-Quilt Frames for basting will alleviate the time consuming, back breaking and boring task of basting a quilt.
+Quilt frames for basting will alleviate the time consuming, back breaking and boring task of basting a quilt.
 All good reasons to look for efficiency when faced with this task!

 Basting is a very important step in the quilting process so you should not bypass it.